 The thigh lift is often combined with other body contouring procedures such as a breast or arm lift.
 However, there is a limit to how many procedures can be done safely as it relates to surgical recovery and the amount of time the surgery takes.

 Unfortunately, it is very unusual for insurance companies to approve this procedure.
 Insurance companies often require documented symptoms, such as skin breakdown, infections, and limiting normal activity.

 When Can I Go Back To Work?

 Every person recovers differently.
 The recovery period depends on how many procedures were performed at the same time.
 The average return to work for the standard thigh lift is 2-3 weeks.

 The average return to routine lower body exercise is no sooner than 2 months.
 Post-operative swelling usually persists for several months after thigh lift surgery.

-If excess skin is the problem, and not excess fat, a thigh lift is the better option.
-Patients who are good candidates for a thigh lift usually have stretched out skin that cannot retract after liposuction.
+If excess skin is the problem and not excess fat, a thigh lift is the better option.
+Patients who are good candidates for a thigh lift usually have stretched out skin that will not retract after liposuction.
 If liposuction is performed in this case, there would only be more excess loose skin.